mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/download/index.md

 enterprise: false
 ---

 <p class="message--note"><strong>NOTE: </strong>This Docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">GNU Affero General Public License 3.0</a>.
-Complete source code for MinIO is available <a href="https://github.com/minio/minio/tree/RELEASE.2021-02-14T04-01-33Z">here</a> and <a href="https://github.com/minio/minio/tree/RELEASE.2022-02-24T22-12-01Z">here</a>.</p>
+The complete source code for MinIO is available for the <a href="https://github.com/minio/minio/tree/RELEASE.2021-02-14T04-01-33Z">2021 release</a> and the <a href="https://github.com/minio/minio/tree/RELEASE.2022-02-24T22-12-01Z">2022 release</a>.</p>

 To download a new version of DKP, you have 2 options: